tytydraco/yessleep/out/About_Project_Mathematicus.md

 I took part in project Mathematicus, as a freelance programmer.
 Maybe you have watched the commercial.
 The name, a romanization of the Greek term for “mathematician”, doubled as a pun joining “mathematic” to “us”.
-The ad was promoting a surgical procedure that promised to make certain mathematical computations ‘semi-autonomously present in conscience’.
+The ad was promoting a surgical procedure that promised to make certain mathematical computations ‘semi-autonomously present in consciousness’.

 Upon receiving control of a modest number of neurons in the brain, the implant would in turn allow instant identification of properties for an endless array of functions and their graphs (such as the value of the integral at any given segment) and grant prescience in all problems which can be solved using classical geometry, trigonometry, algebra and analysis, without the need of reading or studying.